Jenny van Dyk: Botswana

 In 2022, van Dyk served as head coach of Botswana.
 She initially took charge of Botswana at a 2023 Netball World Cup qualifier.
 Under van Dyk's guidance, Botswana won the 2022 Netball Singapore Nations Cup, defeating Fiji 65–37 in final on her 40th birthday.

 South Africa

 In February 2024, Netball South Africa announced that van Dyk had been appointed head coach of South Africa, succeeding Norma Plummer.
 Immediately prior to her appointment, she was serving as head coach of the South Africa under 21 team.
 She had previously coached the South Africa under-19 team.
-At the 2018 Diamond Challenge and 2021 SPAR Challenge Series she had coached the President's XII.
+She coached South Africa at the 2018 World University Netball Championship.
+At the 2018 Diamond Challenge and 2021 SPAR Challenge Series she coached the President's XII.